Lebanese Communist Party: Political structure

 The Lebanese Communist Party is one of the few Lebanese parties that have affiliations throughout different sects and regions.
 It is present in most Lebanese districts, but its strength is greatest in South Lebanon.
 This structure gives the party a national presence, but at the same time weakens its representation in the local and central governmental bodies including municipalities and parliament.
 The party, as other traditional communist parties, operates through several popular organizations to recruit and spread its political message.
 These organizations include the Union of Lebanese Democratic Youth (youth organization), the Committee of Woman's Rights (Women's organization), the Popular Aid (Health organization) and the General Union of Workers and Employees in Lebanon (labor union).

-The smallest organizational structure is a branch, usually found in a town or village.
-Several branches belong to a Regional Committee (usually made up of 5-10 branches), then every few regional committees belong to a Governorate (Mohafaza).
-The party has now an estimated membership of around 5000 members.